Biophilia (album): Legacy

 On 11 June 2014, the Museum of Modern Art in New York City announced that the Biophilia app became the first downloadable app in the museum permanent collection.
 The app inclusion was requested by Senior curator Paola Antonelli, that commented:

 Björk has never ceased to experiment and surprise.
 The multidimensional nature of her art—in which sound and music are the spine, but never the confines, for multimedia performances that also encompass graphic and digital design, art, cinema, science, illustration, philosophy, fashion, and more—is a testament to her curiosity and desire to learn and team up with diverse experts and creators.
 It was just a matter of time before she would invade and conquer the territory of design. [...]
 With Biophilia however, Björk truly innovated the way people experience music by letting them participate in performing and making the music and visuals, rather than just listening passively.

 Track listing

-All music written by Björk except where noted, all songs produced by Björk except "Crystalline", produced by Björk and 16bit.
+Note: Various releases of the album contain the following bonus tracks: